ryanduchin/music-video-collector/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 Main next courses of action:
 * fix jbuilder and controllers to allow for different feeds (!!!!)
+(DONE)
+* implement likes and following (mostly done)
+    * fix unliking problem
+    * render unlike different than liked
+* get views to show what type of feed they are (how to do this without separate views?)
 * add modal forms for submitting content
-* implement likes and following

 MVP:
 - [x] Create accounts (sign up)